Why Proper Evacuation Matters in HVAC Systems

 Safety and Compliance in Australia

-Working with refrigeration systems involves safety and compliance responsibilities.
+Working with refrigeration systems involves compliance responsibilities.
 Always follow proper handling procedures and local regulations.
-For official guidance, refer to Safe Work Australia for workplace safety standards.
+For official workplace safety guidance, refer to Safe Work Australia.
+Refrigerant handling in Australia requires a current ARCtick Refrigerant Handling Licence.

 FAQs